Programs & Services

 June 13, 2025 Workshop: 2025 Braille Literacy Canada Symposium

-Braille Literacy Canada/Littératie braille Canada is happy to announce our 5th Braille Symposium, Unlocking Access - Ouvrir les portes au sucès, which will take place on the afternoon of Friday, June 13, 2025. from 1 – 5 PM EDT (10am-2pm Pacific/11am-3pm Mountain/Saskatchewan, 12pm-4pm Central, 2pm-6pm Atlantic).
-This event will be of interest to braille readers, educators, transcribers, parents, producers and anyone else with a passion for braille literacy!
+Braille Literacy Canada/Littératie braille Canada held its 5th Braille Symposium, Unlocking Access - Ouvrir les portes au succès, which will take place on the afternoon of Friday, June 13, 2025. from 1 – 5 PM EDT (10am-2pm Pacific/11am-3pm Mountain/Saskatchewan, 12pm-4pm Central, 2pm-6pm Atlantic).
+This event -- recordings of which are available below -- will be of interest to braille readers, educators, transcribers, parents, producers and anyone else with a passion for braille literacy!

 We would like to thank our incredible sponsors (including Beyond Print, Canadian Assistive Technology, Crawford Technologies and Humanware) for their support of this event!